 My approach would be to sit down with each of these men individually and inform them that complaints about their behavior have surfaced from several women at various conferences.
 I would remind them that a community which holds itself out as rational and as promoting equality will not tolerate this sort of behavior at its meetings.
 I would hope that they would agree and pledge to correct their behavior in the future.

 What if this doesn't work and the bad behavior continues?
-I believe the next step would be to inform those who organize these conferences of the behavior, of the identity of the men involved, and of the fact that it was brought to their attention previously.
+I believe the next step would be to inform those who organize these conferences of the behavior of the identity of the men involved.
+The conference organizers would be told that the problem had already been brought to the attention of the men involved and that this had not resulted in a satisfactory solution.
 Hopefully, the conference organizers would then stop booking them.
 If not, then publicly naming them might be a suitable last resort.

 Going Off Track

 While most of the discussion has indeed emphasized finding effective solutions, some of it has veered close to going off track.
 For example, I find the suggestion that prominent atheist women are not naming names because they are afraid of being treated like Rebecca Watson unnecessary and possibly distracting.
-This isn't about Watson and is a different issue.
+This isn't about Watson.

 Suggesting that the only reason these women aren't identifying the men is because of what Watson went through strikes me as dishonest.
-Why?
-I think these women recognize that it makes sense to approach the offenders first and attempt to resolve the matter privately.
+I think that many of these women recognize that it makes sense to approach the offenders first and attempt to resolve the matter privately.
 I have read many posts suggesting exactly that.
-And they are right.
-By suggesting that they aren't "naming and shaming" because the atheist community has no shame, they are getting off track.
+Those claiming that they aren't "naming and shaming" because the atheist community has no shame are getting off track.

-I'm not saying the larger discussion about sexism in the atheist community is not a good one to have; I'm saying that trying to do it at the same time we are tackling the issue of sexual harassment at conferences may complicate problem-solving.
+I'm not saying the larger discussion about sexism in the atheist community is not a good one to have; it is.
+I'm saying that trying to have such a discussion at the same time we are tackling the issue of sexual harassment at conferences may complicate effective problem-solving.